newrelic/newrelic-browser-agent/README.md

 NOTE: Your browser might cache JS scripts, which means you may not see your changes when the agent files are re-built.
 To turn off caching in Chrome, open DevTools and check the [Disable cache](https://developer.chrome.com/docs/devtools/network/reference/#disable-cache) checkbox.

+## Running a pre-configured server
+A prebuilt server can serve the locally built agent files as noted above, to use run the command `npm run test-server`
 ## Configure the agent
-The Browser agent uses a JSON configuration to set license key, application ID and which agent type to use.
+The Browser agent uses a JSON configuration to set license key and application ID.

 ### Set application ID and license key